 It is true that arbitration awards are legally binding and difficult to appeal.
 In most cases, appeals are only permitted on limited grounds, such as the incapacity of a party, an invalid agreement, or a violation of law or public policy.

 However, there are provisions for appeal, such as an appellate arbitration procedure.
-Parties can agree to include an appeal clause in their arbitration agreement, which allows awards to be challenged and lays out the rules for doing so.
+Parties can agree to include an appeal clause in their arbitration agreement that allows awards to be challenged and lays out the rules for doing so.

 Myth: Arbitration limits the scope of discovery